garrandall/popular-music-data/tracks/been-around-the-world-puff-daddy-the-family-the-notorious-b-i-g--mase.md

 Cop says, 'OK, my tint smoke gray'
 No way, nigga leave without handin me my shit
 Got plans to get my Land and my 6
-Niggaz outta pen'll understand this shit
+Niggas outta pen'll understand this shit
 Pop champagne like I won a championship (uhh, uhh)

 [Chorus: sung by Notorious B.I.G. spoken words by Puff]

 Been around the world and I I I
 And we been playa hated
 I don't know and I don't know why
 Why they want us faded
 I don't know why they hate us
 Is it our ladies?
 Or our drop Mercedes
 Bay-bee bay-BEE!